andreas-zeller/papers-as-modules/README.md

 ## Extending Classes

 As shown above, paper authors should anticipate ways their work could possibly be expanded, and take appropriate measures.
 One of the easiest ways is to make use of _object-oriented programming_.
 For instance, we can place all of our code into a single class, which would then allow for further customization.
-For `fuzzer()`, this could look like this:
+For Miller's fuzzing, this could look like this:

 ```python